programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 However, as we already tried to hint at, the objects of the simulation are not data alone, but our hypotheses about history, i.e. all the assumptions we have about the past that we believe connect our data into a plausible narrative.
 By building a historical simulation model we are automatically moving 'from the actual to the possible'[^6].

 The alluring but at the same time tricky opportunity of historical simulations therefore is to go between and beyond the actual data we have at our disposal in a formalized way.
 One crucial difference here to epistemologically similar, traditional counterfactual approaches to history is the formalized, systematic and experimental nature of simulations.

+There is also one last important caveat left to be mentioned about definitions of simulation methods: there are a lot, and especially in history the discussion about which is the most suitable is in progress!
+Definitions sometimes depend more on what its goals are (e.g., educational or scientific, see note below), sometimes they try to exclude certain applications of simulations from its definition to avoid some of the epistemological challenges posed by simulations for historical studies [see Scheuermann^7a].
+We have opted to present you one of the more open and general definitions of simulation, for clarity's sake and to avoid the epistemological controversies connected to some of those definitions.
+In short, we do believe that 'simulation' is a good general term for the method we are presenting here.

 > Note: So far, we talked about historical simulations as analytical tools for researching history, and this will remain our focus in this lesson.
 However, simulations can also be [didactic tools for interactive and immersive teaching](https://programminghistorian.org/en/lessons/designing-a-timeline-tabletop-simulator), they are sometimes a synonym for more static 3D reconstructions which are used to visualise past spaces[^7], and they are themselves the subject of research[^8].